-Website usability testing is all about testing how user-friendly a website is from the end user point of view.
+Website usability testing is all about testing how user-friendly a website is from the end-user’s point of view.
 Several factors will be taken into account for checking this – elements such as website workflow, navigation, layout, speed, and content of the website.
-There are many tools available today that enables projects teams to perform usability testing.
-Listed here are the some of the paid, free, and freemium tools that hugely popular among project teams.
+There are many tools available today that enable project teams to perform usability testing.
+Listed here are some of the paid, free, and freemium tools that are hugely popular among project teams.

-TryMyUI: This is a tool with which the user can watch videos of real people using a website and find out how user-friendly the site is.
-The developers have to write a list of task to perform and then choose the end user by analyzing all the demographic factors.
+This is a tool with which the user can watch videos of real people using a website and find out how user-friendly the site is.
+The developers have to write a list of tasks to perform and then choose the end-user by analyzing all the demographic factors.
 They can then watch the videos of how these end users are interacting with the website.
 This tool has a variety of other features such as mobile user testing and video screencaps.

-Clicktale: This is a recording tool that captures and analyzes the interaction of a real user with the website as they complete the given task.
-The psychological analytics of this tool helps to understand the impact made by the website to the end user.
+This is a recording tool that captures and analyzes the interaction of a real user with the website as they complete the given task.
+The psychological analytics of this tool helps to understand the impact made by the website on the end-user.
 The web analytics feature helps to get an idea of what the users are looking for on the site.
-The result will be displayed as heatmaps and reports.
+The result will be displayed as heat maps and reports.

-Crazy Egg: A user-friendly tool that analyzes the website by taking a digital snapshot of the website and generating reports on click-based user experience.
+A user-friendly tool that analyzes the website by taking a digital snapshot of the website and generating reports on click-based user experience.
 The Heatmap will display the website area where the highest number of clicks each visitor has made.
 The Scrollmap will display the scroll depth of the webpage.
-The Confetti will provide insights regarding search terms, visitor sources, and another element, and the Overlay will break down the number of clicks per page element.
+The Confetti will provide insights regarding search terms, visitor sources, and other elements, and the Overlay will break down the number of clicks per page element.

-ClickHeat: This is an open source tool that provides visual heatmap of clicks made on a website displaying hot and cold zones.
+This is an open-source tool that provides a visual heatmap of clicks made on a website displaying hot and cold zones.
 A small no of function calls is required to log a click.
-Along with the clicks, screen sizes and browsers are also logged in to test.
-This tool is launched through the Github community.
+Along with the clicks, screen sizes, and browsers are also logged in to test.
+This tool is launched through the GitHub community.

-Chalkmark: A free tool which is used to get feedback on the website design.
-The user can upload the screenshot of a website to this tool.
-Then enter the common tasks for which end user will be accessing the site.
-A test link can then be shared with end users or testers.
+A free tool that is used to get feedback on the website design.
+The user can upload a screenshot of a website to this tool.
+Then enter the common tasks for which the end-user will be accessing the site.
+A test link can then be shared with end-users or testers.
 They are required to provide the areas where they expect to find answers to the tasks asked.
-The result will be shown as a heat map that helps the users to analyze where the end user clicked on each assigned tasks.
+The result will be shown as a heat map that helps the users to analyze where the end-user clicked on each assigned task.

-Mouseflow: A tool that displays the end user behavior while using the website and take necessary actions on the pain points found.
-It tracks clicks, mouse movements, scroll made by end users and records them.
+A tool that displays the end-user behavior while using the website and takes necessary actions on the pain points found.
+It tracks clicks, mouse movements, and scrolls made by end-users and records them.
 The result will be summarized in a heat map.
 It is fast, secure, and mobile-friendly.

-Optimizely: A user-friendly A/B testing platform that allows the users to test on everything from design patterns to the algorithms of a website.
+A user-friendly A/B testing platform that allows users to test everything from design patterns to the algorithms of a website.
 It features cross-browser testing, mobile website testing, etc.

-Usabilla: This tool has different features combined altogether like click heatmaps, exit surveys, mobile feedback, targeted feedback forms, and feedback widgets that gather data via emails.
-Using this tool will improve the user experience, save time & resource, and increase conversions.
+This tool has different features combined altogether like click heatmaps, exit surveys, mobile feedback, targeted feedback forms, and feedback widgets that gather data via emails.
+Using this tool will improve the user experience, save time & resources, and increase conversions.